selvaggi/GridPackProducer/MG5_aMCatNLO/README.md

 []() MG5_aMCatNLO grid pack submissions scripts
 ================================================

-**For a relatively simple process (LO+0/1/2 matched partons) the master job can be sent locally.
+**For a relatively simple process (LO+0/1/2 matched partons) the master job can be sent locally**.
 Daughter jobs are sent to the cluster automatically.
-This requires the user to stay logged in the same machine for the duration of the job**.
+This requires the user to stay logged in the same machine for the duration of the job.

 On an lxplus machine, type do the following: